Martins6/Stock_Portfolio_Manager/README.md

 Pull requests are very much welcome!
 For major changes, please open an issue first to discuss what you would like to change.

+## Future Improvements

+Here are some ideas for the future:

+* Improve the CSS, or the design of the app.
+* Implement Markowitz Analysis.
+* Incorporate some kind of database so that we can have user accounts in order to save user preferences.

 ## License
 [GPL - 3.0](https://choosealicense.com/licenses/gpl-3.0/)